Chart Color Schemes

 In terms of cultural diversity, Munno Para West - Angle Vale records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Munno Para West - Angle Vale had a cultural diversity profile roughly matching the broader region's average, with 82.3% of residents born in Australia, 91.2% being citizens, and 86.1% speaking English only at home.
-Christianity was the predominant religion, accounting for 36.3% of people.
-The 'Other' category showed slight overrepresentation at 1.4%, compared to 1.3% regionally.
+Munno Para West - Angle Vale has a cultural diversity profile roughly matching the wider region's average.
+82.3% of its residents were born in Australia, 91.2% are citizens, and 86.1% speak English at home only.
+Christianity is the dominant religion, comprising 36.3% of the population.

 Frequently Asked Questions - Diversity